Sony have bought Housemarque, developers of Returnal and Nex Machina

 Sony have bought Housemarque, developers of Returnal and Nex MachinaArcade is dead, but Housemarque aren't

 Housemarque are best known for developing PlayStation exclusives like Returnal, Matterfall and Resogun, but among those they also released stellar arcade shmup Nex Machina on PC.
-Now the Finish developers have been bought outright by Sony.
+Now the Finnish developers have been bought outright by Sony.

 The news was announced on the PlayStation blog, with Housemarque co-founder Ilari Kuittinen writing that the acquisition would "secure the legacy of the oldest game studio in Finland."